Jill Duggar’s Husband Derick Dillard Has A Surprising New Job

 “Haha Nice pic babe,” she wrote.

-Derick didn’t reveal whether he has any other sources of income at the moment, but he’s had a variety of different jobs since marrying Jill Duggar in 2014.
+Derick didn’t reveal whether he has any other sources of income at the moment, but he’s had a variety of jobs since marrying Jill Duggar in 2014.
 As reported by In Touch Weekly, he was working as an accountant at Walmart when the two tied the knot.
 He and Jill later lived as missionaries for a short time before deciding to move back to Arkansas, where Derick got a job working for their church’s college outreach ministry.
 The couple likely made some money appearing on the Duggar family’s TLC reality series, Counting On, but they parted ways with TLC two years ago.

 Clearly, whatever Derick and Jill made on Counting On wasn’t enough to cover the cost of law school, and many fans wondered how Derick would come up with the $16,000 that he reportedly needed to pay his tuition.
 It looks like they now have their answer.